Source: Cyberchase: “Return to Sensible Flats”

 Funding for the VITAL/Ready to Teach collection was secured through the United States Department of Education under the Ready to Teach Program.

-In this video segment from Cyberchase, the CyberSquad has returned to Sensible Flats to help refill the reservoir.
-In order to prevent the reservoir from flooding the town, the CyberSquad creates a graph to predict the increase in water level over time.
+In this video segment from Cyberchase, the CyberSquad has returned to Sensible Flats, a town whose inhabitants are moving out in droves because the reservoir has run dry.
+In order to restore water to the town, the CyberSquad collects data and creates a line graph to figure out what happened to the water.

 Investigations/Scott Foresman (2006)